The ToolsNest Team

 The focus is on tools and content that produce a specific, usable answer — not a score that requires interpretation, not a report that tells you your title tag exists.
 An output that tells you exactly what to fix and why.

-Areas of focus
+Areas of Expertise

-Building browser-based tools that run SEO audits, generate structured metadata, validate robots.txt syntax, and benchmark page speed — without requiring an account or payment.
+Building browser-based tools that run SEO audits, generate structured metadata, validate robots.txt syntax, and benchmark page speed, without requiring an account or payment.

 Title tag structure, meta description optimization, canonical tag implementation, crawl budget management, Core Web Vitals, and structured data markup.